-- Benchmark our language against the terms, words and acronyms chosen for use by authoritative third-sector advocacy groups, media and government agencies, recognising that Sustain should defer to the expertise of others (see chart in next section). - Limit use of certain technical acronyms (e.g. BAME) to formal contexts, such as a response to a government consultation.
-(Note: This limitation on the use of the BAME acronym was noted by our diversity consultants Collaborative Future in 2023 as good practice.) - Generally avoid other acronyms, such as BPOC or BIPOC, unless there is a good contextual reason to use them.
-Writing out descriptions in full avoids using labels for people and groups. - Respect the personal choice of contributors to Sustain (for example presenters, interviewees or article authors) regarding terms they use to describe themselves and how they identify.
+- Benchmark our language against the terms, words and acronyms chosen for use by authoritative third-sector advocacy groups, media and government agencies, recognising that Sustain should defer to the expertise of others (see chart in next section). - Limit use of technical acronyms (e.g. BAME) to very narrow formal contexts, such as a response to a government consultation; preferring to phase this out altogether over time. - Generally avoid other acronyms, such as BPOC or BIPOC, unless there is a good contextual reason to use them.
+Writing out descriptions in full avoids using labels and generalisations for people and groups. - Respect the personal choice of contributors to Sustain (for example presenters, interviewees or article authors) regarding terms they use to describe themselves and how they identify.
 If this includes controversial ideas or language, we will make clear that this is in the author's own voice and that there is a good contextual reason for its use.
-However, where controversial language is used to describe others, we may have a conversation with the contributor about if this is the best approach. - Not allow Sustain's communication channels to be used to promote prejudice or racism, and enabling Sustain staff to have the confidence to challenge prejudice and racism when they see or hear it.
+However, where controversial language is used to describe others, we may have a conversation with the contributor about whether this is the best approach. - Not allow Sustain's communication channels to be used to promote prejudice or racism, whilst enabling and supporting Sustain colleagues to act as allies, with the confidence to challenge prejudice and racism when they see or hear it.